Ozi-cheri/python-quiz-application/README.md

 # Python Quiz Application

 # Introduction
-This is a Python quiz application that allows a player to answer multiple-choice questions on a particular topic in a terminal.
-The application uses dictionaries, lists, and tuples to manage the quiz data and provide a smooth user experience.
-Players are welcomed, they are asked to enter their names, and then participate in a quiz consisting of 4 questions.
-The quiz provides feedback based on the player's score at the end.
+The Python quiz application  is a simple command-line quiz game.
+It provides the player with a series of multiple-choice questions about Python and general computer science topics.
+The player must answer each question by selecting from  the options a,b,c or d.
+Ater completing the quiz, the player's score is displayed,and they are given the option to play again or quit.

 ## User Stories